Emulate a slow block device with dm-delay

 also delays

 writes to the device.
-As a sidenote, if you want to delay writes with
+To delay writes with dm-delay

 #!/bin/sh # Create a block device that delays reads for 500 ms and writes for 300 ms size=$(blockdev --getsize $1) # Size in 512-bytes sectors echo "0 $size delay $1 0 500 $1 0 300" | dmsetup create delayed